lokeshkumar80/SQL/README.md

 ## Overview

 MySQL is a relational **Database Management System (DBMS)** that manages data, facilitating operations like creation, retrieval, updating, and deletion.
-Knowledge of one DBMS makes transitioning to others easier ([codewithharry.com](https://www.codewithharry.com/blogpost/the-ultimate-sql-course?utm_source=chatgpt.com)).
+Knowledge of one DBMS makes transitioning to others easier.

 ---